 (c) physical, sexual and psychological violence perpetrated or condoned by the state, wherever it occurs.

 The Vienna Accord of 1994 and the Beijing Declaration and Platform for Action 1995 have acknowledged that domestic violence is undoubtedly a human right issue and serious deterrent to development.
 The United Nations Committee on Convention of Elimination of All Forms of Discrimination Against Women (CEDAW) in its General Recommendation No. XII (1989) has recommended that state parties should act to protect women against violence of any kind especially that occurring within the family.

 As was pointed in Davis v Johnson:

-Domestic violence is part of the wider issue of gender violence, which the majority of the time is violence against women, a phenomenon that affects women of all races and social conditions.
-In Mexico, and in many other countries domestic violence is considered to be a private matter.
-In all Latin American and Carribean Countries, many men consider themselves to be superior to women and believe that women can be subject to the whims of men.
+Domestic violence is part of the wider issue of gender violence, which, the majority of the time, is violence against women, a phenomenon that affects women of all races and social conditions.
+In Mexico, and in many other countries, domestic violence is considered to be a private matter.
+In all Latin American and Caribbean Countries, many men consider themselves to be superior to women and believe that women can be subject to the whims of men.